-Is your toilet clogged?
-Find out how to use cost-effective baking soda and vinegar for a clogged toilet in this short yet informative article!
+Is your toilet blocked?
+Find out How to Unclog Toilet With Vinegar and Baking Soda in this short yet informative article!

 Clogged toilets are a major inconvenience that needs to be eradicated immediately.
-Before calling a plumber or using a plunger or harsh chemical drain cleaners to fix your clogged toilet, why not try the all-natural baking soda and vinegar hack.
-Learn how to use baking soda and vinegar for the clogged toilet below!
+Before calling a plumber or using a plunger or harsh chemical drain cleaners, learn How to Unclog the Toilet With Baking Soda and Vinegar below!

 What Is Baking Soda?

-Baking soda, alias sodium bicarbonate, is an odorless compound present in crystalline solid or powder form.
-Apart from being a kitchen staple, baking soda has countless other household and gardening uses as well, along with some astounding health benefits.
+Baking soda, alias sodium bicarbonate, is an odorless compound in crystalline solid or powder form.
+Apart from being a kitchen staple, baking soda has countless other household and gardening uses, along with some astounding health benefits.

 What Is Vinegar?